zqianem/corelang-test-files/README.md

-The name of an invalid test is either `badlex`, `badsyn`, or `badsem`, corresponding to the type of error it is expected to produce (type of error not checked for in the provided scripts), optionally followed by a number.
+The name of an invalid test is either `badlex`, `badsyn`, or `badsem`, corresponding to the type of error it is expected to produce (type of error not checked for the test runner script), optionally followed by a number.
 The test itself consists of two files with its name and the suffixes `.code` and `.data`.
-(Data file required even if empty.)

 ### General

 If a test warrants additional explanation that may not be obvious from its name or code, a file named `{test_name}.remarks` can be included.
+This file will not be read by the test runner script, so it can contain anything (but be reasonable).

+If the data file for a test is empty, it can be omitted.
+The interpreter will still be run with the `empty.data` file, however.

 ## Contributing